yaazkal/boa-vm/README.md

 `vagrant up`

 This will create and provision the VM.

 The you need to log in to the VM as root and begin the installation of BOA as this:

 `ssh root@aegir.local`

-Asign a password for root in order to access the machine later after BOA installation.
+Asign a password for root in order to access the machine later after BOA installation:

 `root@aegir~# passwd`

-Install BOA
+Install BOA:

 `root@aegir~# cd;wget -q -U iCab http://files.aegir.cc/BOA.sh.txt;bash BOA.sh.txt`

 `root@aegir~# boa in-stable local root@aegir.local mini php-all`

 The above lines will install BOA (it takes time) with all supported versions of php, please refer to [Installing BOA system on localhost](https://github.com/omega8cc/boa/blob/a69afd61471b1cefadc80f19b7852c03a48fcf58/docs/INSTALL.txt#L86) to know more/other options